py5coding/py5book/README.md

 ## Getting Started

 py5 is an excellent choice for educators looking to teach Python in the context of creative coding and is currently used in classrooms all around the world.
-This website's documentation includes [introductory tutorials](https://py5coding.org/tutorials/intro_to_py5_and_python.html) as well as extensive [reference documentation](https://py5coding.org/reference/summary.html), complete with example code.
+The documentation website includes [introductory tutorials](https://py5coding.org/tutorials/intro_to_py5_and_python.html) as well as extensive [reference documentation](https://py5coding.org/reference/summary.html), complete with example code.

 There are currently five basic ways to use py5.
 They are: